ddobrin/gemini-plan-commands/README.md

 An AI-powered extension for [Gemini CLI](https://github.com/google-gemini/gemini-cli) that facilites creating, refining, implementing and deploying a plan through natural conversation.

 ## Available Commands
-* /plan:explain-project -  Interactive Explore mode.
+* /plan:explain-project -  **Explore mode**.
 Interactively explains the codebase through guided discovery
 * /plan:new - **Plan mode**.
 Generates a plan for a feature based on a description
 * /plan:refine - **Refinement mode**.
 Refines an existing plan based on user feedback
 * /plan:impl - **Implementation mode**.
 Implements a plan for a feature based on a description